Skip to content

 • Stable impedance

-• Immunity to detuning by environment
+• Lower sensitivity to environmental detuning

-• Fast impulse response and clean nulls
+• Fast impulse response and cleaner nulls

-• Support for harmonics and modulation
+• Better support for harmonics and modulation

 Final Thoughts